Be the first to connect to this house!

 Charleston, South Carolina

-Built in 1786, for George Abbott Hall (1737-1791) on the Ashley River in Charleston.
+Built in 1786, for the widowed George Abbott Hall (1737-1791) on the Ashley River in Charleston.
 This beautiful two-story plantation house holds the somewhat dubious honor of being the site of some of the most prominent duels of the late 18th and 19th century, including between Generals Christopher Gadsden (1724-1805) and Robert Howe (1732-1786).
-It is still a private house, but also a popular weddings and events venue.
+It is still a private house, but also a weddings and events venue.

-In 1769, John Gibbes (1733-c.1803) acquired 232 acres of land overlooking the Ashley River.
+In 1769, John Gibbes (1733-1780) acquired 232 acres of land overlooking the Ashley River.
 There, he built a manor house and named the estate Orange Grove, in reference to the Seville oranges he (unsuccessfully) planted there.
 Gibbes and his wife, Margaret Anne Stevens (b.1739), were enthusiastic horticulturists and their garden included both a greenhouse and a pineapple pit, as well as a wide variety of exotic plants.

 It is thought that Captain Vesey bought the house as a present for his beautiful, Malayan, common-law wife (they were unable to be married properly on account of her dark skin) who went by the unlikely name of Mary/May/Mai Clodner.
 They were not inconspicuous: